CorentinChauvin/demOCRatos/README.md

 - [Tesserocr](https://github.com/sirfz/tesserocr) (MIT license): Python wrapper for Tesseract.
 - [EasyOCR](https://github.com/JaidedAI/EasyOCR) (Apache 2.0): another OCR API.

-## TODO
+## TODO (maybe one day)

 - [x] Loading and processing videos
 - [x] Saving/loading configuration
 - [x] Multi threading, for less blazing slowness
 - [ ] Make it easier to add new OCR methods, and documenting it
-- [ ] Logging not only in the Python terminal, but also in the logging text box
+- [x] Logging not only in the Python terminal, but also in the logging text box
 - [ ] Real time graphing